There are some incredible people in this industry - people of all ages, backgrounds and experience.

 Our aim is to recognise these rising stars involved with Berkeley and all of the businesses that we work with, and demonstrate that a career in this industry can be worthwhile, well-rewarded and cutting edge.

-You can read about all the 2017 winners here.
-The 2018 Awards Ceremony takes place on the morning of 25 September at the brand new Bridge Theatre in London.
+You can read about all the 2018 winners here.
+The 2018 Awards Ceremony took place on the morning of 25 September at the brand new Bridge Theatre in London.

 2018 Award Categories

 List of Judges

 These awards are designed to celebrate and develop talent across the construction industry.
 We want to show people just how rewarding and varied this industry really is.

 Whatever your gender, age or background, construction could have a career choice that's right for you.
 There are dozens of office and site based roles to choose from and you can be part of a supportive team which develops your skills throughout your career.

 There is huge demand for the right people and the Berkeley Group is committed to working closely with councils, colleges, schools and other companies to tackle the shortfall.